 I hadn't even noticed the restaurant.
 It was just a small, dirty-spoon of a grill attached to a meager two-pump gas station, about the only business in this dot of a town.
 When I walked in several minutes later, the woman behind the counter said, "You must be the cyclist.
 Marie said you could order whatever you'd like."

 The menu was several daily specials on a chalk board and the usual grill items posted on the wall behind the counter.
-I could have had a chicken-fried steak or any one of a number of burgers, but went for the burrito.
+I could have had a chicken-fried steak or any one of a number of burgers, but I went for the burrito.
 This being beef country, the burrito was bean-free and mostly hamburger meat with a few sliced black olives and shreds of cheddar cheese and lettuce.
-But the most unusual thing was that Marie would have been disappointed to learn that it was served barely warm.
+But the most unusual thing was it was served barely warm.
 No complaints from me though.

 It was the second act of out-of-the-ordinary generosity in two days, putting Nebraska one behind Colorado, but with a couple of days to go.
 The day before a retired guy, who had pulled over at a historical marker, waved me down as I passed, holding out a bottle of cold water.
 It was a ninety degree day, so I greatly welcomed his offer.
 As I approached his car he pulled out a bottle of Gatorade as well, as if he were a magician, and asked, "Or would you like some Gatorade?"
 Before I could answer, he said,"Here, have both, you look good and thirsty."